Adrianjewell91/study_progress/README.md

 Additional work for me includes re-learning Ruby and algorithms so that I can pass interviews.
 My google interview rejected me because I couldn't consider all the test cases up front, so my goal in solving algorithms will be to do a better job of this, and of course keep learning new ways to solve them.

-Lastly, I need to some metric of how I know when I'm ready to apply to Dropbox, I'm not sure.
-I think about
+I need to some metric of how I know when I'm ready to apply to Dropbox, I'm not sure.
+I think a good metric would be when I complete codesignal interview practice?
+I don't really know.
+I just need to do it alot.
+I think in one week, I will reassess my readiness.

+Lastly, today is my birthday, and my resolution for this year, is to approach every action from a place of gratitude.
+I used to be a lot happier because I had more gratitude, and if I were to change in my life, it would simply to be happier more often, and the way I do that is by actively have gratitude for what I have, so that is my plan.

 ## 11/1